mstable/MIPs/MIPS/mip-x.md

   buyAsset.transfer(amountToSend, integration)
 ```

-It is proposed that the `collect()` function may only be called at a specific block interval.
-The initial proposal 24 hours.
+It is proposed that the `collect()` function is called at a specific time
+interval.
+The initial proposal is one hour.

 **Interface**